 You can’t be on your level 10 self if you don’t get enough rest.
 Here I don’t mean being a blob… DON’T BE A BLOB … but actively do fun things and create more energy out of it.

 Think big – what makes you happy when you’re doing it?
 What did you always want to do but never allow yourself?
 What stops you from just doing it?

 Here are some of my goals, which can give you an idea:

 - Practice calligraphy

 - Learn a new creative skill

 Giving & Contribution

 It’s hard to donate money, especially if you’re struggling yourself.
-But it really doesn’t have to be just that.
+But it doesn’t have to be just that.
 You can donate your time and care.
-Sometimes even just a smile to a stranger can make their day.
+Sometimes even just a smile at a stranger can make their day.